opentensor/bittensor/contrib/STYLE.md

 - Easy to make other changes on the fly
 - Easy to merge features to other branches

-*Caveat*: When working with new features, an atomic commit will often consist of multiple files, since a layout file, code behind file, and additional resources may have been added/modified.
+> *Caveat*: When working with new features, an atomic commit will often consist of multiple files, since a layout file, code behind file, and additional resources may have been added/modified.
 You don’t want to commit all of these separately, because if you had to roll back the application to a state before the feature was added, it would involve multiple commit entries, and that can get confusing

+##### Avoid trivial commit messages

+Commit messages like "fix", "fix2", or "fix3" don't provide any context or clear understanding of what changes the commit introduces.
+Here are some examples of good vs. bad commit messages:

+**Bad Commit Message:**

+    $ git commit -m "fix"

+**Good Commit Message:**

+    $ git commit -m "Fix typo in README file"

+##### Using `--fixup`

+If you've made a commit and then realize you've missed something or made a minor mistake, you can use the `--fixup` option.

+For example, suppose you've made a commit with a hash `9fceb02`.
+Later, you realize you've left a debug statement in your code.
+Instead of making a new commit titled "remove debug statement" or "fix", you can do the following:

+    $ git commit --fixup 9fceb02

+This will create a new commit to fix the issue, with a message like "fixup!
+The original commit message".

+##### Interactive Rebase

+Interactive rebase, or `rebase -i`, can be used to squash these fixup commits into the original commits they're fixing, which cleans up your commit history.
+You can use the `autosquash` option to automatically squash any commits marked as "fixup" into their target commits.

+For example:

+    $ git rebase -i --autosquash HEAD~5

+This command starts an interactive rebase for the last 5 commits (`HEAD~5`).
+Any commits marked as "fixup" will be automatically moved to squash with their target commits.

+The benefit of using `--fixup` and interactive rebase is that it keeps your commit history clean and readable.
+It groups fixes with the commits they are related to, rather than having a separate "fix" commit that might not make sense to other developers (or even to you) in the future.

 #### 2. Separate subject from body with a blank line